Blue Nile Falls – Tis Abay

-Since 2001 the situation changed to the worse.
-Next to the falls is built a hydro-electric station (Tis Abay II) which during most of the year takes some 90% of the water away.
+Since 2001 the situation has changed for the worse.
+Next to the falls is built a hydroelectric station (Tis Abay II) which during most of the year takes some 90% of the water away.
 Only during the rainy period of the year, the waterfall regains a part of its former beauty – but even then it has a lot less power than before.

 Due to this nowadays the impressions of visitors to the falls are mixed.
 Some like the scenery but some are just disappointed – instead of the wide, roaring fall, there is falling a narrow stream or two streams.

 Ethiopia is a very interesting country with a rich cultural and natural heritage.
 Highlights of Ethiopian heritage are its rock-cut churches, ancient stelae, and megaliths as well as places, where are found some of the oldest hominins and humans in the world.

 Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.